danielaparker/jsoncons/doc/md/Classes/parse_exception.md

 Output:

-    Caught parse_exception with category json_input, code 1 and message Unexpected value separator ',' at line 1 and column 10
+    Caught parse_error with category json_input, code 1 and message Unexpected value separator ',' at line 1 and column 10